jmarca/couchdb_bulkdoc_appender/README.md

-Instead of one by one extracting and updating each document, I am instead wanting to bulk get lots of docs, and then update all of them iwth new information, and then bulk save the lot.
+Instead of one by one extracting and updating each document, I am instead wanting to bulk get lots of docs, and then update all of them with new information, and then bulk save the lot.

 And create any new documents as needed.